felipe16030/felipe16030/README.md

 I'm a CS student at Georgia Tech and a full-stack engineer at MySTEM Academy

-_I hope to ship code that will help people_
+_I am excited to ship code that will make a difference_

 My interests include: AI, Modelling and Simulation, 80's Rock, and the NFL